Mapple: A Domain-Specific Language for Mapping Distributed Programs: Related Work

 A large body of work on compiler algorithms uses loop transformations to maximize parallelism and minimize communication, including unimodular transformations~\cite{banerjee1990unimodular,banerjee2007loop,wolf1992improving,wolf1991loop,wolfe1982optimizing} (i.e., combinations of loop interchange, reversal, and skewing), loop block/tiling, fusion, fission, reindexing, and scaling~\cite{lim1999affine,lim2001blocking,wolf1991data,xue2000loop}, and affine transformations used by the polyhedral model~\cite{bondhugula2013compiling,bondhugula2008practical,acharya2018polyhedral}.
 These works share a similar motivation to \name{}, though the goals and specific transformations are different as explained in \Cref{sec:intro}.

 Another line of work uses scheduling languages~\cite{chen2008framework,ragan2012decoupling,zhang2018graphit,baghdadi2019tiramisu,kjolstad2017tensor,senanayake2020sparse,chen2018tvm,yadav2022spdistal} to separate the algorithm from the schedule, based on traditional loop optimizations such as split, collapse, and loop reordering.
 This separation enables programmers to just change the schedule when moving to different hardware.
 A growing body of research focuses on auto-scheduling~\cite{adams2019learning,chen2018learning,mullapudi2016automatically,zheng2020ansor,zheng2022amos,tollenaere2023autotuning} to reduce the manual effort required in writing schedules.
-Task-based systems share a similar approach in separating the algorithm from its schedule or mapping.
-However, prior work on scheduling languages does not address the challenges of mapping iteration spaces onto processor spaces of differing dimensionality in distributed settings.
+Task-based systems share a similar philosophy of separating the algorithm from its schedule or mapping.
+However, prior scheduling languages such as DISTAL~\cite{yadav2022spdistal} and Distributed Halide~\cite{denniston2016distributed} are specialized compiler frameworks for tensor algebra that lower high-level tensor expressions to distributed execution.
+In contrast, \name{} addresses the general mapping problem in task-based runtime systems (see \Cref{sec:discussion}), supporting a broader class of task-based programs.
+Its design centers on the \emph{decompose} primitive (see \Cref{sec:decompose}), which automatically resolves dimensionality mismatches between task and processor spaces.
+In our evaluation, DISTAL’s C++ mappers serve as baselines; \name{} reduces their code size by over 11× and discovers mappers that achieve higher performance.